lvgl/lvgl/docs/libs/libjpeg_turbo.rst

 See the examples below.
-It should be noted that each image of this decoder needs to consume ``image width x image height x 3`` bytes of RAM, and it needs to be combined with the :ref:`overview/image/image caching [0-2]` feature to ensure that the memory usage is within a reasonable range.
+It should be noted that each image of this decoder needs to consume ``image width x image height x 3`` bytes of RAM, and it needs to be combined with the :ref:`overview/image/image caching` feature to ensure that the memory usage is within a reasonable range.

 Example
 -------